This content is also available in

 Available in: Tiếng Việt

-This report draws on the findings of assessments conducted in 257 factories in Vietnam during the period October 2015 to December 2016.
-It presents a snapshot of non-compliance rates in a range of areas linked to working conditions and fundamental rights at work.
-It also provides factory-led insights into the key drivers of non-compliance based on Better Work’s assessment and advisory work with enterprises.
+On 14 May 2019, the Programme Advisory Committee of Better Work Vietnam officially endorsed the 10th Annual report of the Programme.
+This report draws on the findings of assessments conducted in 331 factories in Vietnam between 01 January 2017 and 30 June 2018.
+It presents a snapshot of non-compliance rates in a range of areas linked to working conditions and fundamental rights at work, and also provides factory-led insights into the key drivers of non-compliance, based on Better Work’s assessment and advisory work with enterprises.

 - Category: Annual Report